codesandbox/sandpack/sandpack-client/README.md

-# Sandpack
+# sandpack-client

 A bundler that completely works in the browser and takes advantage of it.

 ## Why?

 Online code playgrounds are getting more popular: they provide an easy way to play with code without installation.
-Until a year ago it was very hard to play with bigger web applications in the browser; there was no bundler that was comparable with local bundlers and worked in the browser.

-CodeSandbox came along, and still had a pretty basic bundler.
+As CodeSandbox came along, it had a pretty basic bundler.
 However, as CodeSandbox got more popular its bundler got more advanced.
 Nowadays the bundler is used for all kinds of bigger web projects, and it would be a shame if others couldn't use the functionality.

 This library acts as an interface with the bundler of CodeSandbox.
 It allows you to run any code on a web page, from Vue projects to React projects to Parcel projects.
 With everything that CodeSandbox supports client side as well.

 ## So what can this bundler do?

 This is a list of features that the bundler supports out of the box, the list may be outdated.

 1. Hot Module Reloading API (`module.hot`)
 2.  npm dependencies
 3. Most common transpilers (vue, babel, typescript, css, scss, less, stylus, parcel, etc...)
 4. Parallel transpiling
 5. On-demand transpiler loading
 6. Webpack loader syntax (`!raw-loader!./test.js`)